 Mustela is here to help.
 This article will answer those questions and help you see why, if you treat it correctly, eczema (atopic dermatitis) isn’t anything to worry about.

-Can Eczema (Atopic Dermatitis) Be Cured?
+Can Baby Eczema (Atopic Dermatitis) Be Cured?

 The simple answer is no, eczema (atopic dermatitis) cannot be cured.
 This form of eczema is encoded in your baby’s genetic makeup and can never be removed completely.
 The red, itchy patches that flare up on your baby’s skin are caused by a combination of:

-- Atopic-prone (dry) skin.
+- Atopic-prone (dry) skin

-- A reaction to some allergen(s) in your baby’s environment.
+- A reaction to some allergen(s) in your baby’s environment

 Unlike you, your baby can’t take an allergy pill.
-Instead, they just need a little TLC in the form of a daily application of emollient cream.
+Instead, they just need a little TLC in the form of a daily application of an emollient cream.
 When your baby’s body reacts to the allergens, it’s with inflamed, itchy skin instead of with sneezing and a runny nose.
-When put that way, it doesn’t seem like such a major thing any more, does it?
+When put that way, it doesn’t seem like such a major thing anymore, does it?

-Can Your Baby’s (Eczema) Atopic Dermatitis Improve or Even Disappear?
+Can Your Baby’s Eczema (Atopic Dermatitis) Improve or Even Disappear?

 Your child will always be prone to eczema (atopic dermatitis) outbreaks, even into adulthood, because of their atopic-prone skin.
 And those flare-ups will come and go from time to time depending on their environment and how much care is put into preventing them.

 Before we talk about treatment options, it’s important to understand what factors can lead to an eczema (atopic dermatitis) flare-up, and when those flare-ups can first appear.